damemay/GAL/README.md

 - SDL2 windowing and event handling
 - OpenGL 4.1 rendering backend
 - GLTF mesh and material loader
-- Material-based dynamic shader generation
+- Dynamic PBR shader generation based on materials used within scene

 ## Features from glp not reimplemented yet
 - Skeletons, bones and animations implementation